 Free and reduced-cost meals are available through the program.
 Applications are welcome anytime during the school year.
-For an application, contact the hot lunch director, Tammy Harms by emailing tharms@aquin.org, or call the school office at 563-852-3331.
+For an application, please contact the school office.

 Lockers

 Lockers are to be kept clean and orderly.
 Valuables should not be placed in a student locker.
 Lockers are subject to inspection by the administration.
 Lockers are to be used only by the student to whom they have been assigned.
 If any damage is incurred during the year, the damage will be charged accordingly.
 Interior locker decorations must be in good taste representing school values.